 Wars of conquest have gone out of style; modern wars are unprofitable and generally inconclusive affairs.
 Though some petty dictators and non-state actors remain enthusiastic for war, the major powers don't really even know what a successful war looks like any longer.

-The Allies won a resounding victory in World War II; but the development of the Bomb rendered the old military assumptions obsolete.
+The Allies won a resounding victory in World War II; however, the development of the Bomb rendered the old military assumptions obsolete.
 The Soviet Union obtained a "buffer space" in the form of satellite governments in Eastern Europe -- but what did that mean if an adversary could destroy the USSR with nuclear weapons delivered by long-range aircraft, and later missiles?
 The fact that such an assault on the Soviet Union would be suicide only underlined the absurdity.
 The Soviet Union had simply acquired a liability; all that was useful to the USSR in Eastern Europe could have been better obtained by diplomatic means.

 The Cold War competition between the US and the Soviet Union also led the Americans into profitless wars in Korea and Vietnam.
 The Bomb, to be sure, meant that the US didn't want to escalate these conflicts; but escalation was also blocked by the fact that wider wars would have been even more unprofitable.
 The Soviets found out much the same in Afghanistan.